SoftwareDefinedVehicle/kuksa-databroker/doc/terminology.md

 Therefore, a VSS provider will always connect two interfaces: Northbound it uses the KUKSA.val API to interact with a VSS server, southbound it will interact with some other system, typically an in-vehicle bus or API.

 There are two classes of VSS providers: data-providers and actuation-providers.
 In practice, a single component might combine both roles.

+## Clients: Combined VSS Consumers and Providers
+A client can also be a combination of both, a VSS Provider and a VSS Consumer.
+For example, a client could combine the information coming from a set of signals to provide a "higher value" signal.

+The idea of separating VSS Consumers and VSS Providers is more of a conceptual nature: These are roles a client can have in relation to a *certain* signal.
+Each client can either be a consumer or the provider of a certain signal.
+I can have another role regarding another signal.

+## Clients: Northbound vs. Southbound
+Similarly to the consumer/provider role definitions, it is not a hard definition but just a conceptual base pattern, that VSS Consumer are northbound (i.e. HMI or cloud facing) and VSS Providers are southbound (i.e. vehicle hardware facing).
+Of course, it shall be possible, that cloud service can provide ("higher value") signals into the vehicle.
+And, of course, those signals shall be useable by southbound located components.

 ### data-provider
 A data-provider intends to make sure that the actual state of a vehicle is currently represented in the VSS model of the server.
 A data-provider will update the current value of a VSS signal (sensor, actuator or attribute) in the server.
 A data-provider for the VSS sensor `Vehicle.Speed` will update that VSS signal in the server based on the actual speed of the vehicle.
 A data-provider for the VSS actuator `Vehicle.Body.Trunk.Rear.IsOpen` would update that VSS signal in the server based on the _currently_ observed state of the vehicle's trunk.